DavidRandallPeters/UnrealEngine/UE4_021_3rdPerson-G_Physics.md

 Shit.

-When the ball started rolling, the camera rolls with it..
+When the ball starts rolling, the camera rolls with it..

 This is because it's attached and relatively positioned to its parent; the Sphere Static Mesh.